Instruction Anchor: Dissecting the Mechanistic Dynamics of Modality Arbitration: Instruction Serves as Structural Anchor

-As shown in Fig.~\ref{fig:decoding_ldar} (a), the LDAR remains near the chance level ($0.5$) in shallow layers, indicating that the anchor initially acts as a latent buffer.
-However, a sharp phase transition occurs in deep layers, where the LDAR ascends to over $95\%$ alignment.
-This suggests that modality arbitration is resolved within these anchors before the decision is projected onto output tokens.
+As shown in Fig.~\ref{fig:xxxx} (b), LDAR remains near chance (around 0.5) in shallow layers, indicating the instruction-compliant subspace has not yet dominated.
+In deeper layers, LDAR rises sharply to over 95\%, showing that modality arbitration is effectively crystallized within the instruction tokens.
+We further validate this with two additional analyses: